2008 United States House of Representatives elections in Kentucky: Opinion polls

+Predictions

 District 4

 This district is a long district in Northern Kentucky that follows the Ohio River.
 The majority of the voters live in the booming largely white and suburban Cincinnati counties of Boone, Kenton and Campbell.
-CQ Politics forecasted the race as 'Safe Republican'.

 Davis won the election with 63% of the vote.

+Predictions

 District 5

 This district is in Eastern Kentucky.
-It has been held by Republican Hal Rogers since 1981.
-He has filed to run for re-election in 2008.
+It had been held by Republican Hal Rogers since 1981.
+He filed to run for re-election in 2008.
 He was opposed by Independent Jim Holbert.
-CQ Politics forecasted the race as 'Safe Republican'.

 Rogers won the election with 84% of the vote.